BuzzRage/TABL/README.md

     * Block all buttons when music play
     * Indicate which tonic and scale are currently selected
     * When changing scale, automatically print the new valid notes
+    * Fix the state delay after stopping a loop

 * Music engine:
     * Build a function that play notes
     * Build a function that play chords
     * Build a function that play scale
     * Build a function that play all triads within a given scale
+    * Make all times affected by time_step variable and stop notes after a while (useful for some instruments with high sustain)